ganeti/ganeti/doc/design-shared-storage.rst

 To support the ExtStorage interface, we will introduce a new disk template called `ext`.
-This template will implement the existing Ganeti disk interface in `lib/bdev.py` (create, remove, attach, assemble, shutdown, grow), and will simultaneously pass control to the external scripts to actually handle the above actions.
+This template will implement the existing Ganeti disk interface in `lib/bdev.py` (create, remove, attach, assemble, shutdown, grow, setinfo), and will simultaneously pass control to the external scripts to actually handle the above actions.
 The `ext` disk template will act as a translation layer between the current Ganeti disk interface and the ExtStorage providers.

 We will also introduce a new IDISK_PARAM called `IDISK_PROVIDER =